 The date the agency schedules to publicly advertise a project for bids from contractors.
 When a project is advertised, it has a completed set of plans and specifications, along with a construction cost estimate.

-- Scheduled – Provide the month and year the agency plans to advertise the project.
+- Proposed – Provide the month and year the agency plans to advertise the project.

 - Attained – Provide the month and year the project was advertised.